junghyey/grinnell-elephant/written_reports/sprint4_reports/sprint4_journal.md

 1. Teammate A: Medhashree, Teammate B: Hyeyun

+- Identify the code that you worked with in the lab (e.g., calico.java, lines 1-437)
-ContentView, entire file
+  - ContentView, entire file

+- Write a paragraph to describe the changes that you made to the code and the documentation
+  - **Feedback**
-Teammate A (Medhashree) needs to adjust the header to include the main author(s) of the file, a description of the file, dependencies, and resources used when developing.
+  - Teammate A (Medhashree) needs to adjust the header to include the main author(s) of the file, a description of the file, dependencies, and resources used when developing.
 Furthermore, the documentation in the code should include a small description of the scope of the code within "{...}
+  - **Changes**
+  - In the ContentView header, I added the main authors, description, dependencies, and resources as suggested.
+  - I also added more comments throughout the file.

+- Identify existing documentation that was helpful
-Teammate A made sure to include a description at the end of larger blocks of code within "{...}" that showed the responsibilities of the buttons.
-The inclusion of "TODO" comments were helpful as it is easy to find and has a note of what needs to be done.
+  - Teammate A made sure to include a description at the end of larger blocks of code within "{...}" that showed the responsibilities of the buttons.
+The inclusion of "TODO" comments was helpful as it is easy to find and has a note of what needs to be done.

-Commit hash:
-Github link:
+- Identify the commit hash of the commit in which you wrote your new documentation.
+Provide a Github link where your instructor can view the diff of that commit.
+If you created or updated any issues in your issue tracker, show a "before" and "after" snapshot of the detailed view of each issue so that the difference can clearly be seen
+  - Before: eb89772 (tag initial-release)
+  - After: 06d6b95

 2. Teammate A: Hyeyun, Teammate B: Medhashree